simetri-sinergi-id/ssi-mixin/ssi_terminate_state/README.rst

 3. Update the module list
 4. Go to menu *Apps*
 5. Select categories *All*
-6. Remove filter and search for *Cancel Reason*
+6. Remove filter and search for *Terminate Reason*
 7. Install the module

 Bug Tracker